Rep. Bill Johnson to Newsmax TV: 'This Is the Chinese Coronavirus'

-Last week, Harris introduced a bill calling for use of the term “Chinese Virus” to be condemned as racist.
+Last week, Harris introduced a bill condeming the use of the term “Chinese Virus” as racist.
 And other Democrats, such as Rep. Nancy Pelosi, D-Calif., have criticized President Donald Trump’s travel ban from China at the beginning of the coronavirus pandemic.

 Rep. Guy Reschenthaler, R-Pa., has introduced a resolution to investigate the World Health Organization’s negligence and possible complicity with the Chinese government to cover up the spread of coronavirus.